 If you fail to appear for court proceedings regarding a misdemeanor charge, you may be charged with misdemeanor failure to appear.

-With any misdemeanor charges, you could face up to one year in jail for this charge, along with fines and a potential suspended license.
+With any misdemeanor charges, you could face up to one year in jail for this charge, along with fines and potentially a suspended license.
 That is just for the separate failure to appear charge, and distinct from any criminal charge that may have first required you to be in court.

 Felony Failure to Appear Laws & Penalties